SystemsApproach/security/systems.rst

 (or more likely, system administrators) to select from a variety of cryptographic algorithms and specialized security protocols.
-Second, IPsec allows users to select from a large menu of security properties, including access control, integrity, authentication, originality, and confidentiality.
+Second, IPsec allows users to select from a large menu of security properties, including access control, integrity, authentication, freshness, and confidentiality.
 Third, IPsec can be used to protect narrow streams (e.g., packets belonging to a particular TCP connection being sent between a pair of hosts) or wide streams (e.g., all packets flowing